miwumiwumilumilelu/Sysy_rvcp/README.md

 # Sysy_rvcp
-The clang-like Sysy compiler for competition
+The MLIR-inspired HIR and LLVM-inspired CFGIR Sysy compiler for competition